Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- Orioles pitchers combine to allow 102 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Orioles pitchers combine to rank 20th in baseball in home runs surrendered (104 total, 1.2 per game).

-- Gibson makes the start for the Orioles, his 18th of the season.
-He is 8-5 with a 4.66 ERA and 74 strikeouts in 96 2/3 innings pitched.
+- Kremer gets the start for the Orioles, his 18th of the season.
+He is 8-4 with a 5.04 ERA and 82 strikeouts in 91 2/3 innings pitched.

-- In his last outing on Wednesday against the Cincinnati Reds, the righty tossed 4 2/3 innings, allowing six earned runs while surrendering nine hits.
+- In his last outing on Friday against the Minnesota Twins, the righty tossed three innings, giving up seven earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.